Osgood-Schlatter Disease Treatment

 Read More >

-James McCormack is a Physical Therapist who specialises in knee, foot & ankle injuries. www.james-mccormack.com participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+James McCormack is a Physical Therapist specialising in knee, foot & ankle injuries. www.james-mccormack.com participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 The money earned from this helps us to create free educational content without affecting the price of the products that we recommend.

 Braces can be used for Osgood-Schlatter disease to reduce pain at rest and during activity.
-There are two main types that can be used: a single band and a double band.
-We have included one of each type below. additionally, when symptoms are hight, ice is a very effective method of relief, we have recommended a knee brace with ice packs that can be inserted, that fit over the tibial tuberosity, the most painful point for those with Osgood-Schlatter disease.
+Two main types can be used: single or double bands.
+We have included one of each type below.
+Additionally, when symptoms are high, ice is a very effective relief method; we have recommended a knee brace with ice packs that can be inserted to fit over the tibial tuberosity, the most painful point for those with Osgood-Schlatter disease.

 This single patella tendon strap applies pressure directly to the tendon, which reduces the tension on the tibial tuberosity.

 These bands can relieve Osgood-Schlatter’s pain with a low-profile brace that can be discreetly worn under clothes and adjustable for a snug fit.

 We recommend the Mueller Strap for Osgood-Schlatters pain relief due to its double-strap support.
 It applies pressure to the quadriceps tendon above the patella and the patella tendon to offload both structures.